 Pair high-quality Italian prosciutto with any of these flavor combinations for an elegant snack that will take your happy hour to the next level.
 All you need is a glass of wine!

 You can put any of these ingredients separately on a charcuterie board or assemble them yourself with crisp crostini and arrange them on a platter for a savory treat that’s easy for your guests to enjoy.
-A great example is this Prosciutto Crostini with Balsamic Glaze.
+A great example is this Prosciutto and Balsamic Crostini.

 Add prosciutto to any of the following flavor combinations: